 Since refinancing means you’re getting rid of an old loan and taking on a new one, your credit might get dinged.

-Some credit-scoring models will consider the old loan when determining the average age of your accounts.
-But other credit-scoring models won’t include the closed loan when figuring the average age of your accounts — meaning the average age could go down.
+Some credit-scoring models will consider the old loan when determining the average age of your accounts, but other credit-scoring models won’t — meaning the average age could go down for those.

 Why is all of this important?
 FICO, a provider of credit-scoring models, says the length of your credit history represents 15% of FICO® credit scores.